stealsocks/joodaloop.com/content/colophon.md

 ## Fonts

-The main font used across this site is [Petrona](https://fonts.google.com/specimen/Petrona?category=Serif&vfonly=true&thickness=5), designed by [Ringo R. Seeber](https://github.com/RingoSeeber/Petrona).
+The main font used across this site is [Petrona](https://fonts.google.com/specimen/Petrona), designed by [Ringo R. Seeber](https://github.com/RingoSeeber/Petrona).
 It's one of the few fonts that has the full range of possible font-weights, for both italic and normal styles.

+They were [converted](https://henry.codes/writing/how-to-convert-variable-ttf-font-files-to-woff2/) from `.ttf` to `.woff2` files using Google's [woff2 library](https://github.com/google/woff2).
+This takes the file size from 217kb to ~90kb.

+I then [used](https://lightrun.com/answers/fonttools-fonttools-pyftsubset-gives-missing-glyphs-exception-when-using-single-hyphens-for-cli-args) [pyftsubset](https://clagnut.com/blog/2418) to reduce the number of glyphs to just the [Basic Latin](https://jrgraphix.net/r/Unicode/0020-007F) (0020-007F) and the first half of [General Punctuation](https://jrgraphix.net/r/Unicode/2000-2038) (2000-206F) subsets, which brings them down to ~45kb.

-Font files are served and cached locally as (variable) WOFF2 files.
+Font files are served and [cached locally](https://stackoverflow.com/questions/52308658/netlify-headers-cache-control-for-static-assets) by Netlify.

 ## Analytics